kungfoo/pentago/README.md

 # Pentago Multiplayer Game

 This was done by me and a few friends during out studies like over *10 years ago*.
+It is here primarily for fun and a few giggles.

 It is an implemementation of the game pentago as a client-server application.